 Tuna are caught by purse seine, which in simple terms involves surrounding a school of fish with a net.
 However, this process is far from simple.
-One boat, called the Chum boat, releases masses of baitfish (typically pilchards) into the surrounding ocean.
+One boat, called the Chum boat, releases masses of baitfish (typically sardines) into the surrounding ocean.
 Tuna are predatory fish and swarm the boat, feeding on the bait.
 From the deck, the crew visually double-check the size estimates of the school.
 If the sizes are agreeable, the next step can begin.

 A second boat, known as the seiner, releases the purse seine net into the ocean and circles the Chum boat.
 The net hangs vertically in the water with its bottom edge held down by weights and is top edge buoyed by floats.
-Once a ring of net successfully surrounds the tuna and Chum boat, the Chum boat exits via a pre-exisinting gap.
+Once a ring of net successfully surrounds the tuna and Chum boat, the Chum boat exits via a pre-existing gap.

 Once the tow cage has approximately 10-15,000 fish the gates are dropped.
-With the tow cage attached, the tow boat travels back to Port Lincoln at a maximum speed of one knot.
+With the tow cage attached and tuna inside, the towboat travels back to Port Lincoln at a maximum speed of one knot.
 Such a slow speed minimises the damage done to tuna within the cage.

 The prized Southern Bluefin Tuna are fed a diet of baitfish over a period of 4 to 5 months, during which time the fish grows, maximising its colour, texture and flavour.
 The aim is to double the weight of the fish.
 Additionally, as winter approaches, the waters cool and tuna begin to build up fat.
 It is these fatty reserves that are celebrated in the world of sashimi.